-I see the same look on every new employees face (by way of video of course) when they hear about our longest-standing, and most proud company tradition.
+I see the same look on every new employees face (by way of video of course) when they hear about our longest-standing, and most fun (albeit optional) company tradition.
 There’s a smile hiding a slight twinge of fear and anxiety with that look that says, “You’re joking, right?”

-Yes, sing.
-As in out loud.
+Yes, sing. 🎙As in out loud.
 In front of people.
 Live.
+If you’re up for it.

-Why on earth do people have to sing?
+Why on earth do people choose to sing?

 Bear with me on this.
 I grew up playing sports.
 It’s all I ever wanted to do.
 (The TaxJar team gives me a hard time because I use way too many sports analogies.)
 One of the things I loved about sports, particularly baseball, were camaraderie and tradition.